 For those with a sweet tooth, the restaurant has kesari bath (semolina pudding) and badam halwa (an almond dessert) on their menu.
 The badam halwa especially tastes divine.
 The restaurant is only open for breakfast and at tea time.

 Address: Hotel Ramya Mahendra, RTO Office, Near Double Tanker, Chamrajpura, Mysore

 6. Savour The Taste Of The Best Bisi Bele Bath In Mysore – Mahesh Prasad Restaurant

-If bisi bele bath is one of your favourite south Indian foods, a trip to Mahesh Prasad restaurant is a must.
-The tiny restaurant near Ballal circle is a house that has been converted into a restaurant.
+If bisi bele bath is one of your favourite South Indian foods, a trip to Mahesh Prasad restaurant is a must.
+The tiny restaurant near Ballal Circle is a house that has been converted into a restaurant.
 This is one of the oldest hotels in Mysore and the best place to eat vegetarian food.
-The hotel serves regular south Indian fare of khara bath (upma, or a savoury semolina pudding), kesari bath, idli-vada, masala dosa and poori sagu.
+The hotel serves regular south Indian fare of khara bath (upma, or a savoury semolina pudding), kesari bath, idli-vada, masala dosa, and poori sagu.
 The hotel is especially famous for its bisi bele bath (risotto-like lentil rice with vegetables).
-The bisi bele bath is served with a topping of crunchy boondi with coconut chutney, raita (mix of vegetables in yoghurt) and potato chips on the side.
+The bisi bele bath is served with a topping of crunchy boondi with coconut chutney, raita (a mix of vegetables in yoghurt), and potato chips on the side.
 The restaurant can get very crowded during peak hours and you might have to wait for a table.